Nutrition for travel: what you need to know

 By Dr. James Morehen

-We all travel, but how many of us consider the importance of domestic and international travel for both us and our athletes in regard to fatigue, food and fluid intake, catering provision, and guidelines at hotels.
+We all travel, but how many of us consider the importance of domestic and international travel for both us and our athletes in regard to fatigue, food and fluid intake, catering provision, and guidelines at hotels?
 The authors of this manuscript have worked with some of the best athletes in the world, travelling both domestically and internationally to major events, for example, the Diamond League track and field event.
-In this article, they uncover and provide important considerations that we should plan for when working with athletes who may need to travel for both training camps and competition.
+In this article, they uncover and provide important considerations that we should plan for when working with athletes who may need to travel for both training camps and competitions.

 The management of new or challenging environmental conditions (e.g. heat and altitude) is detailed elsewhere (link below), and as such, this review focuses on the challenges around travel itself, adaptation to new time zones and meeting nutrition goals in different/foreign food environments.
 In particular, they discuss: